Windows Installer, Java Installer, Freeware Installer

 The HTTP server request response, if any, can be accessed through the Advanced Installer; property: HttpPostServerResponse.
 You can use the value of this property to organize the logic of your installation package.

-TipDuring a HTTP POST request a "Please wait..." message box will be spawned in the installation package.
-You can suppress the spawned message box by setting the HttpPostSuppressSpawnMsgBox property to 1 .
+TipDuring an HTTP POST request a "Please wait..." message box will be spawned in the installation package.
+You can suppress the spawned message box by setting the HttpPostSuppressSpawnMsgBox property to 1 or by enabling the "Suppress spawned message box" option from "Send install information to your web server" custom action's properties pane.

 How to use